Virtuoel/Pehkui/README.md

 <details open>
 <summary>Show/Hide Maven Information</summary><table width=100%><td>

-To make use of Pehkui in your own mod, you'll first need to go to your `repositories` block near the</br>top of your `build.gradle` and add JitPack to the bottom of the block like below:
+To make use of Pehkui in your own mod, you'll first need to go to your `repositories` block</br>near the top of your `build.gradle` and add JitPack to the bottom of the block like below:

 ```groovy
 repositories {